Upper School Curriculum

 Advanced Art II: Studio Art Exploration

-AP Studio Art
+AP Art and Design

-Offered to seniors who have completed at least three years of art and/or photography or by special permission of the instructor after a review of a portfolio, this course consists of work in observational drawing, design, color, and three-dimensional forms.
-Students may choose from a Drawing, 2D or 3D Art and Design portfolio.
-The culmination of the course is the submission of a two-part portfolio to the College Board: Sustained Investigation and Selected Works.
+This course is offered to seniors who have completed at least three years of art (Photography, and/or Digital Art) or by special permission of the instructor after a review of a portfolio.
+The course consists of work in observational drawing, design, color and three-dimensional forms.
+Students may choose from a drawing, 2D or 3D Art and Design portfolio to create.
+The culmination of the course is the submission of a two-part portfolio to The College Board: Sustained Investigation and Selected Works.
 The Sustained Investigation will consist of 15 digital images of art and design and process documentation.
-Typed responses to prompts will provide information about the questions that guided their investigation and how they practiced, experimented, and revised during the art making process.
-In the Selected Works section, students will submit five works of art and design and writing to demonstrate skillful synthesis of materials, processes, and ideas.
-Students are expected to enter regional art competitions.
-Work will be necessary and expected beyond regular class time.
+Typed responses to prompts will provide information about the questions that guided their investigation and how they practiced, experimented and revised during the art-making process.
+In the Selected Works section, students will submit five works of art and design and writing to demonstrate skillful synthesis of materials, processes and ideas.
+Participation in the NSA student art and photography show, Portfolio, and regional art shows is required.
+Work will be necessary and expected beyond regular class time to fulfill the portfolio requirements.
+Strong time management skills are imperative due to the rigor of the AP curriculum.

 Prerequisite: Advanced Art, with teacher recommendation